Ingredients

 6. Pour in the pureed tomato sauce, stir well, and bring to a simmer.
 Reduce the heat and cook, partially covered for 10 minutes.

 7. Add the coconut cream, the remaining 1/2 cup of water, the garam masala and cilantro.
 Mix to incorporate the coconut cream.
 Stir in the cooked potatoes, carrots and peas.
+Add chickpeas and tofu if using.
 Bring to a simmer and serve warm as a rich stew or paired with rice.
-Serve with chickpeas or baked tofu.